HanRongYeo/ISAPRS/README.md

 - pickle
 - tkinter
 - uuid
+- webbrowser
+- VerticalScrolledFrame

 The project are breaks into parts and each part handle a process.
 All the parts above are include in the package.
 Just put all of them in a same folder.
-The parts includes:
+The parts include:
 - ISAPRS.py (main)
 - firewallCheck.py
 - local_user_password_check.py